 The acquaintance with rigorous probability theory, its history and its multiple connections, will better prepare these high quality students for graduate studies and will help them get involved in research at earlier stages of their careers.

-Texts:
+Texts vary, for example:

 Heads and Tails.
 An Introduction to Limit Theorems in Probability, E. Lesigne, AMS, ISBN 0821837141